 Thoughtful engagement with the Christian tradition helps us to see God at work in our lives and in the world around us.

-The Sunday Lectionary Class is a Christian education offering for adults that meets every Sunday year-round at 9:30 a.m. in the south breakout room of the Parish Hall.
+The Sunday Lectionary Class is a Christian education offering for adults that meets every Sunday during the school year at 9:30 a.m. and during the summer (June 9 – August 4) at 8:30 a.m. in the south breakout room of the Parish Hall.
 This gathering features a presentation on selected texts from the scriptures appointed for the day’s liturgy, followed by lively discussion as the class wrestles with the readings to find meanings for today.
 The presentations and discussions aim to be enlightening, nourishing and challenging (and many say they’re frequently entertaining as well).
 With participants ranging from the outspoken to the quiet listener and everything in between, there is a place for everyone seeking to hear what the Spirit is saying to the Church.
 All are welcome, especially visitors and newcomers.
 Contact the church office to be added to the group’s weekly email list.

-Confirmation classes are held prior to Bishop Seage’s annual visit (usually in the fall of the year)
+Confirmation classes, for youth and adults, are held prior to Bishop Seage’s annual visit (usually in the fall of the year).

 EfM – Education for Ministry